High Flows, Low Nutrients, Great Results

 From the air, it looks like Fort Mill, South Carolina’s wastewater treatment plant has plenty of surrounding space to expand.
 It doesn’t.
 The plant is wedged between a sizable hill and a floodplain.
 Soon, it will also be hemmed in by a new, multi-use development—a reflection of rapid urban growth in Fort Mill, which sits just south of Charlotte.
 The population swelled by an estimated 160% between 2010 and 2021.
 Flows have shot up accordingly.

 The Fort Mill Wastewater Treatment Plant needed to:

-- ratchet down the nutrients in its effluent for a stringent new phosphorus limit of 4,563 pounds per year, plus an anticipated nitrogen limit that’s in the works
+- Ratchet down the nutrients in its effluent for a stringent new phosphorus limit of 4,563 pounds per year, plus an anticipated nitrogen limit that’s in the works

-- stay fully operational and in compliance throughout the expansion
+- Stay fully operational throughout the expansion

 Hazen helped the plant meet those goals and expand capacity from 3 to 4.5 million gallons per day using membrane bioreactor (MBR) technology.

 MBR systems remove suspended solids by pulling wastewater through bundles of long, hollow, porous fibers.
 They use between a third to 50% less space than conventional biological nutrient removal systems and consistently deliver effluent with less than 1 milligram per liter of total suspended solids.

 - Four new MBR tanks, which contain the membranes suspended in wastewater